Salamint/Salamint/README.md

 # 👋 Hi, I’m @Salamint !

-I am a developer of the Asilux project, a Minecraft Server project, and I also work on open sources or private personnal projects.
+I work on open sources or private personnal projects.

 My favourites languages are Python 🐍, Java ☕, and I am currently learning new languages